 Prepare the walls for your crackled Venetian plaster finish.
-Wash the walls, make sure they are free of any grease; rinsed well and dried completely before apply the primer coat.
+Wash the walls, make sure they are free of any grease; rinsed well and dried completely before applying the primer coat.

 Step 2 – Practice Board

-It is highly advisable to following these steps on a practice board.
+It is highly advisable to first try these steps on a practice board.
 Once you achieve the look you want on a practice board you will have more success on the wall.

 Step 3 – Primer

-Apply a flat primer coat to the wall allow ample drying time before applying crackle.
+Apply a flat primer coat to the wall allow ample drying time before applying the crackle.